 Woodcrest State College has a range of support programs available.
-Students are directed to relevant programs though the Student Services Committee to help arrange and deliver focussed teaching to students who need more support to meet expectations.
+Students are directed to relevant programs though the Student Support Services Committee in each sub-school to help arrange and deliver focussed teaching to students who need more support to meet expectations.

-Intensive Teaching
+Intensive Teaching-TIER 3